OHI-Science/ohimanual/3_conduct_manual/intro_to_repos.md

 **Scripted data exploration (eg. in R)** is useful whether you decide to use the data in your assessment or not.
 If you use the data, you have already begun preparing it for the Toolbox.
 And if you don't use the data, it can be very important to be able to communicate why.

-To promote transparent communication and aid in reproducibility, you should also record information on data sources and briefly explanation of how they are processed in the script.
-For example, you could include:

-- data source
-- data url or website
-- date accessed, contact information
-- processing plan

-> Example data prep scripts in .Rmd and .r with data are included as a quick guide.
+_Example data prep scripts in .Rmd and .r with data are included as a quick guide._

 _Finalize spatial boundaries_

 An OHI assessment is conducted within _clearly defined boundaries_.
 The OHI team populates data layers in your Full Repository based on your final spatial boundaries (i.e.. data from global to your local level).

 Even though [jurisdictional boundaries are optimal](http://ohi-science.org/manual/#strategically-define-spatial-boundaries-balance-information-availability-and-decision-making-scales), where exactly to draw the boundaries often is limited by data.
 Raw data sources often do not readily suit your desired geopolitical boundaries.
 See [Defining Spatial Boundaries]((http://ohi-science.org/manual/#defining-spatial-boundaries) for more detail.
 Exploring the available data can help you make the final decision on spatial boundaries.

+> You could also start **exploring goal models**, which will reduce the amount of work you will do when you receive the Full Repo for scores calculation.

  _**What’s in the Starter Repo?**_